Wizcorp/node-iap/README.md

 **The payment object**

-The receipt string is the purchase token that google play returns to the frontend when a purchase is made.
+The receipt string is the purchase token that Google Play returns to the mobile application when a purchase is made.

-Both packageName and productId are compulsory and must be provided.
+Both packageName and productId are compulsory.

-Lastly Google Play requires 2 more additional parameters for authentication, iss (the client_email of your API service account) and key (the private_key of you API service account).
+Lastly Google Play requires 2 additional parameters for authentication, iss (the client_email of your API service account) and key (the private_key of you API service account).
 Please check the following [reference](https://developers.google.com/accounts/docs/OAuth2ServiceAccount)